feltus/OSG-GEM/README.md

     $ cp osg-gem.conf.template osg-gem.conf

-Copy your reference genomes into the _references/_ directory.
+Copy your reference genomes and annotaion files (.gff3) into the _references/_ directory.
 Note that the it is expected that the file has already been indexed and that the index files are copied as well.

 In _osg-gem.conf_, specify the prefix of the reference genome.
 Also specify the paths/URLs for the input genome.